pbayer83/academic-kickstart/content/authors/admin/_index.md

 My work was published, among others, in the *Journal of Politics*, the *Journal of Conflict Resolution*, *Energy Economics*, *PNAS*, and *Science Advances*.
 My book on [Escaping the Energy Poverty Trap](https://mitpress.mit.edu/books/escaping-energy-poverty-trap) was published with MIT Press in 2018 and offers the first comprehensive political science account of energy poverty.
 I have written for *The Washington Post*'s Monkey Cage, VoxDev, and ISEP.
 My work has been covered by *The Economist*.

-My full contact details can be found in my [CV here](https://www.dropbox.com/s/6npjw6ccyv34ymn/CV_BAYER_current.pdf?dl=0).
+My contact details can be found in my [CV here](https://www.dropbox.com/s/6npjw6ccyv34ymn/CV_BAYER_current.pdf?dl=0).